 (ii) For the fair values of financial assets and financial liabilities that are not measured at fair value on a recurring basis, the directors of the Company consider that the carrying amounts of these financial assets and financial liabilities recognised in the consolidated financial statements approximate their fair values.
-For the year ended 31 December 2023

-34. CAPITAL COMMITMENTS
+33. CAPITAL COMMITMENTS